rieckpil/progmot/content/blog/one-year-course-release.md

 - Affiliate marketing is king.
 There are tons of bloggers out there that might want some extra money each month to pay their hosting/tooling bills.

 - Have compelling free content around your course topic to attract new leads.

+- Luck with the first course

+I got lucky that this course hit the needs of an audience.
+It might have also flopped.
+That's fine, as long as you're finding this out early in the process.

 - Small steps, start with the landing page, gather leads and re-iterate